Suiteness BlogThe Anatomy of Suites: the difference between hotel rooms and suitesWritten by Divya MulanjurPublished October 5, 2017

 It doesn’t matter if it came with origami swans, a cutely wrapped candy and a bottle of champagne, a room is not a suite.
 And not all suites are created the same either.
-So if not for the all the fancy schmancy, how is a suite different from a room?
+So if not for all the fancy-schmancy, how is a suite different from a room?

 Hotel room vs hotel suite

-So what the hell is a junior suite?
+So what the heck is a junior suite?

 Interestingly, not all suites are made the same, and some people end up getting a glorified room when they book a ‘luxury suite’.
 That’s why it’s important to know what kind of suite you’re getting, ask questions and see a lot of photos of the suite.
 A suite can mean one of these: